emerald-dao/pack-project/README.md

-# Pack Project
+# Geeft

-A project that will allow users to add any type of NFT to a pack and send it to another user.
+A project that will allow users to add any type of NFT to a geeft and send it to another user.

-Then the user can open the pack and all the NFTs will go to the right place.
+Then the user can open the geeft and all the NFTs will go to the right place.